LogtalkDotOrg/logtalk3/tools/profiler/NOTES.md

 Supported backend Prolog compilers
 ----------------------------------

-Currently, this tool suports the profilers provided with SICStus Prolog 4, SWI-Prolog, and YAP.
+Currently, this tool supports the profilers provided with SICStus Prolog 4, SWI-Prolog, and YAP.
 The tool includes two files:

 - `yap_profiler.lgt`
 	simple wrapper for the YAP count profiler

 - `sicstus_profiler.lgt`
 	simple wrapper for the SICStus Prolog 4 profiler

-Logtalk also supports the YAP tick profiler (using the latest YAP devel version) and the SWI-Prolog XPCE profiler.
+Logtalk also supports the YAP tick profiler (using the latest YAP development version) and the SWI-Prolog XPCE profiler.
 When using the XPCE profiler, you can avoid profiling the Logtalk compiler (which is invoked e.g. when you use the `(::)/2` message-sending operator at the top-level) by typing: